submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 `ServiceExport` is created, this will cause the multi-cluster Service to become accessible as `<service>.<ns>.svc.clusterset.local`.
 Similarly, deleting the `ServiceExport` will stop exporting the Service.

+This guide uses a simple nginx server for demonstration purposes.

 {{% notice info %}}
 Note that the namespace must be created in both clusters for service discovery to work properly.
-In the example below, we test with the default namespace which automatically exists, but if we were to test with a dedicated namespace it needs to be created in both clusters.
+In the example below, we test with the default namespace which automatically exists, but if we were to test with a dedicated namespace, it needs to be created in both clusters.
 {{% /notice %}}

-This guide uses a simple nginx server for demonstration purposes.

-#### Test ClusterIP Service
+#### Test ClusterIP Services

 A Kubernetes Service is an abstraction which defines a logical set of Pods running in your cluster, that all provide the same functionality.
 When created, each Service is assigned a unique IP address.
 This address is tied to the lifespan of the Service.